Health and Air Quality

 Air pollution affects our health

-Breathing pollution, like ground-level ozone and fine particles (also called PM2.5) can cause heart and lung problems like heart attacks, asthma symptoms, airway irritations and coughing.
-MN Tracking contributes to several efforts to understand the effects of air quality on our health in order to improve both.
+Breathing pollution, like ground-level ozone and fine particles (also called PM2.5) can cause heart and lung problems such as heart attacks, asthma aggravations, airway irritations, and coughing.
+MN Tracking contributes to several efforts to understand the effects of air quality on our health - and to improve both.

 Exploring data on air quality and health

-On the MN Public Health Data Access portal, you can view interactive maps and charts with data on a number of air quality and health topics, including:
+View interactive maps and charts with data on a number of air quality and health topics on the MN Data Access portal, including:

-Researching the public health impacts of air pollutants provides important information to evaluate steps to reduce exposures and health effects for chemicals in the air, such as fine particles and ozone.
-MN Tracking is testing methods for tracking the impact of air quality changes over time in Minnesota on respiratory and cardiovascular diseases.
-This work will include an update of an earlier analysis, Measuring the Impact of Particulate Matter Reductions by Environmental Health Outcome Indicators, conducted by MDH, MPCA and Olmsted Medical Center.
+Evaluating the public health impacts of air pollutants informs policy makers and communities that reducing exposures and to chemicals in the air, such as fine particles and ozone are important step along with structural changes that promote health in all policies.
+Minnesota Tracking is employing methods for tracking the impact of air quality changes over time in Minnesota on respiratory and cardiovascular diseases and any differences among communities.